Welcome to HEARTHS,

 3. Establishing simple businesses. such as a used clothing store, a photo shop, a phone card shop, rice, handmade art and jewelry, and sticks for the elderly.
 The costs for these companies range from around $700 to $2,000.
 With the income of those businesses, entire families can support themselves, and are then no longer dependent on outside help.

-In order to build a strong organizational structure, which can enable us to help poor people in Africa learn how to
+In order to build a strong organizational structure, which can enable us to help poor people in Africa learn how to help themselves and one another, you can do the following to support us in our mission:

 1. Use your time and your energy to help HEARTHS increase our activities and the presence of social networks, create project proposals and fundraise.